d11wtq/whittle/README.md

 line the parse error occurred.
 However, I am now focusing my attention on this, since it needs to be really flexible and easy to customize.

+## TODO

+  - Provide a more powerful (state based) lexer algorithm, or at least document how users can override `#lex`.
+  - Allow inspection of the parse table (it is not very human friendly right now).
+  - Allow inspection of the AST (maybe).
+  - Given in an input String, provide a human readble explanation of the parse.

 ## License & Copyright

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,